yourkarma/JWT/README.md

 # Algorithms

+The following algorithms are supported:

 * HS512 - HMAC using SHA-512.
 * HS256
 * None

-    Additional algorithms can be added by implementing the `KWTAlgorithm` protocol.
+Additional algorithms can be added by implementing the `JWTAlgorithm` protocol.

 # Contributing